rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIfirststart.md

 If you plan only utilizing RsyncGUI on local attached volumes you can skip this guide.

-## Access root home catalog
+## Grant RsyncGUI access root home catalog

-The first action required when starting RsyncGUI for the first time is to allow RsyncGUI to access the root home catalog.
-Before choosing Allow **select root** of the home catalog.
+The first action required when starting RsyncGUI for the first time is to grant RsyncGUI to access the root home catalog.
+Before choosing Allow, select root of the home catalog.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/homecatalog.png)